thomasvoorend/Innovatos-cam/README.md

 The led should turn on and a message will printed in the serial monitor.
 ![img](./typora-user-images/printtext.png)

 **If the PIR sensor does not measure anything, the sensitivity must be adjusted.
-This can be done by turning the orange screw on the side a quarter turn.**
+This will be done by turning the orange screw on the side a quarter turn.**
 ![img](./typora-user-images/screwpir.png)

 ## Say cheese!